shivam1081/Namaste-React/Chapter 02 - Igniting our App/Theory/Session 2 Theory.md

 ## Q: What is `browserslist`?
 A: `Browserslist` is a tool that allows specifying which browsers should be supported in your frontend app by specifying "queries" in a config file.
 It's used by frameworks/libraries such as React, Angular and Vue, but it's not limited to them.
+It is having the array.
+If we write the last two version than app will work in all the last two version s of all browsers.
+These all things we can get from the browserlist website.

 ## Q: What is `Transitive Dependencies`?
 A: `Transitive Dependencies` is a concept when one module dependents upon the other modules.